 Executing the right side of the A3 process builds the learners’ social-side skills of engaging, aligning, and communicating as it develops problem-solving skills.
 Engaging with, listening to, and thinking with others helps the learner and stakeholders arrive at a common understanding of the problem situation, alignment on how to improve performance, and willingness to share responsibility for making necessary changes.
 Ultimately, the A3 creator earns the authority to lead an improvement initiative.

 Just as or more significant, an organization that deploys the A3 process not only develops both the A3 creator’s and the stakeholders’ capabilities to see and solve problems collaboratively but also increases employee engagement, alignment, and communications.
 When practiced broadly throughout an organization, the A3 process becomes a way for organizations to continually develop people’s capabilities and, in turn, builds sustainable performance and business improvement.

 Managing to Learn Remotely, Part 1: Developing Structured Problem-Solving

-and Leadership Skills, an immersive three-month online workshop, starts July 31
+and Leadership Skills, an immersive 7-week online workshop, starts January 29

 For a deep-dive A3 learning and practice course, join LEI at the “Managing to Learn Remotely” workshop, conducted by David Verble, with assistance by Jikku Mohan.
 A new and expanded version of the popular “Managing to Learn” workshop, the program focuses equally on the A3 creator’s dual roles as a problem-solving investigator and improvement advocate.
 In its seven two-hour sessions, participants will learn how to complete the six sections of an A3 story.
 They also will discover how the social aspects of the process are crucial to both the learning necessary to grasp the actual conditions of a problem situation and to earning the authority to lead the organization in making the changes required to address the problem situation.
 Register today.